Update Leverage (WebSocket)

 The nonce system prevents replay attacks and ensures order uniqueness:

-- Use current timestamp in milliseconds as nonce
+- Use any positive integer as nonce

-- Each nonce must be greater than the previous one
+- Each nonce must be greater than the previous one (incrementing)

-Date.now()or equivalent - If nonce conflicts occur, increment by 1 and retry
+Date.now()is a convenient option, not a requirement- If nonce conflicts occur, increment by 1 and retry

 :::note SubAccountAction Exception

-SubAccountAction endpoints (getPositions, getOpenOrders, getOrdersHistory, getTrades, getFundingPayments, getSubAccount, getDelegatedSigners, getBalanceUpdates) do not require a nonce.
+SubAccountAction endpoints (getPositions, getOpenOrders, getOrdersHistory, getTrades, getFundingPayments, getSubAccount, getSubAccounts, getDelegatedSigners, getBalanceUpdates) do not require a nonce.
 Only the signature and optional expiresAfter parameters are needed.

 :::

-| Error | Description |
+| Error Code | Description | Retryable |

-| Invalid signature | EIP-712 signature validation failed |
+UNAUTHORIZED | EIP-712 signature validation failed | No |

-| Rate limit exceeded | Too many requests in time window |
+RATE_LIMIT_EXCEEDED | Too many requests in time window | Yes |

 Next Steps